Slow Cooker Beef Roast

 Mix the seasoning blend

-In a small bowl combine salt, black pepper, garlic powder, onion powder, smoked paprika, dried rosemary, and dried thyme.
+In a small bowl, stir together the salt, black pepper, garlic powder, onion powder, smoked paprika, rosemary, and thyme.

 -